A brief history

 Champion Banner Prince Charming and Banner Sa Seigneurie

-American Pomeranians originate from imported Poms, mainly from England. span In the late 1880s, Pomeranians began to appear in various shows in the United States of America where, in 1900, the country’s Kennel Club officially recognised the breed.
+American Pomeranians originated from imported Poms, primarily from England.
+In the late 1880s, Pomeranians began appearing at various dog shows in the United States.
+In 1900, the nation’s Kennel Club officially recognized the breed.

 Prior to this official sanction, the breed had to participate in the miscellaneous class.
 Not having a winning class meant that championship titles were not available during this period for the breed.
 The first known Pomeranian to be shown in America was Sheffield Lad, in New York in 1892.